-I’m talking about DIY here because I’m one of those people who will fix things when the problem arises, because otherwise I’d leave it all until so many things needed fixing that I’d need a week off just to do it all.
-I have quite a bit of time on my hands and so it’s easy to spend a little of my day tinkering and fixing, however if you work a lot and find that you don’t have a lot of time, don’t let that be an excuse.
-Trust me, I used to be the guy who put everything off until tomorrow and then one day realise I was living in what appeared to be shack in the poorest part of the poorest slum in the world.
+I’m talking about DIY here because I’m one of those people who will fix things when the problem arises.
+After all, otherwise, I’d leave it all until so many things needed fixing that I’d need a week off just to do it all.
+I have quite a bit of time on my hands and so it’s easy to spend a little of my day tinkering and fixing, however, if you work a lot and find that you don’t have a lot of time, don’t let that be an excuse.
+Trust me, I used to be the guy who put everything off until tomorrow and then one day realize I was living in what appeared to be a shack in the poorest part of the poorest slum in the world.

-There’s nothing worse than over time black smudges and grey streaks appearing over your beautiful white painted walls.
+There’s nothing worse than overtime black smudges and grey streaks appearing over your beautiful white painted walls.
 People tend to ignore them until it’s time to redecorate, don’t.
-We get used to seeing the smudges in our own homes and they don’t bother us that much but to a visitor or guest it might make you look as if your have no pride in your home.
+We get used to seeing the smudges in our own homes and they don’t bother us that much but to a visitor or guest, it might make you look as if you have no pride in your home.
 My suggestion is to buy more paint than you need when you originally decorate, that way you can bring it out and touch up any marks in no time at all.
-The other bonus in buying more than you need is that you won’t have that awful sinking experience of going to the store to buy more paint only to finds they’ve discontinued making that particular brand or colour.
+The other bonus in buying more than you need is that you won’t have that awful sinking experience of going to the store to buy more paint only to finds they’ve discontinued making that particular brand or color.

 Chances are that in a lot of your furniture you will have foam as a stuffing.
 A lot of couches reclining armchairs, and outdoor furniture have a foam filling.
 If you have a beloved armchair that is falling apart at the seams (Martin’s chair from Frasier – just don’t get oil on the carpet) rings a bell, then you need to replenish the foam.
 The easy thing to do would be to spend loads on getting rid of the old furniture and buying a new one.
 It would be much cheaper to buy foam replacement as then you could refill and stitch over the tear.